Amsterdam/AMLExampleRepository/README.md

 Note that (as of Nov 16th, 2022) the `requirements.txt` may not be complete.

+## Contributing to this repository

+The intend of this repository is to promote collaboration between the Datascientists and the AML DevOps engineers.
+These code snippets can be used in notebooks (local with VSCode or AML notebooks).
+Using this repository requires a certain workflow.

+### Submit sample code to the repository

+- If you use this repository for the first time than please clone the repository to your (local) environment
+- When repository is already cloned in your evvironment, please pull the latest version of the repository by submitting the git pull command on the main branch
+- Use your favorite GUI for submitting the code to this repository
+- Create a new branch in this repository
+- Make the code adjustment or insert the new code examples
+- Make sure you don't push code containing secrets or other sensitive data
+- Commit and push the code to the repository
+- Your GUI will ask if you want to create a pull request or go to the Github repoitory page and create the PR
+- This PR will be peer reviewed by the DevOps team of AIDA
+- After review the PR will be merged in to the main branch

 ## Content

 Subjects with a checkmark have been placed in this repository and are fully tested.